-This week I celebrate reaching my 100th review on WhiskyReviews.net and I felt that I should mark the occasion with a real cracker of a dram.
-Since I like to focus on the affordable side of whisky though, so I didn’t want to go too crazy with the price.
-In the end, I opted for a 10-year-old entry-level offering from what, for me, is one of the finest distilleries in the land…
+This week I celebrate my 100th review on WhiskyReviews.net!
+I felt like I should mark the occasion with a really special dram.
+I like to focus on the affordable side of whisky though, so I didn’t want to go too crazy with the price.
+In the end, I opted for a 10-year-old entry-level offering from one of the best distilleries in Scotland.

 Springbank was founded in 1828 when smuggler William Reid applied for a distilling licence.
-Reid found life difficult on the right side of the law however and in 1837 the business was sold to John Mitchell who, along with his son Alexander, accounts for the J&A Mitchell name that still appears on Springbank labelling today.
+Reid found life difficult on the right side of the law and in 1837 he sold the business to Archibald Mitchell.
+Archibald ran the distillery with his son, John.
+The two men account for the J & A Mitchell name that still adorns every bottle of Springbank to this day.

-While Springbank is easily the most successful, it has not always been plain sailing.
-Back in 1979 all production at the distillery ceased and the future seemed uncertain at best until a new era dawned in 1987 under Hedley Wright, great-great-grandson of Archibald Mitchell, founder of the distillery.
+Whilst Springbank is easily the most successful, it has not always been plain sailing.
+Back in 1979, all production at the distillery ceased and the future seemed uncertain until a new era dawned in 1987 under Hedley Wright.
+Wright was the great-great-grandson of Archibald Mitchell, founder of the distillery.
 Springbank is the only early 19th-century distillery to be retained by its founding family.
-Wright resumed production and halted any supply deals with blenders, choosing instead to focus entirely on the single malt brand.
-His strategy seems to have paid off, with the Springbank name now commanding fierce loyalty from devoted fans across the world.
+Wright resumed production and halted any supply deals with blenders, focussing instead on the single malt brand.
+His strategy seems to have paid off, with Springbank now commanding fierce loyalty from devoted fans across the world.

-In addition to the Springbank single malt, the distillery produces two other brands… Longrow and Hazelburn, but it is the original which commands the most recognition and arguably the most praise.
+In addition to the Springbank single malt, the distillery produces two other brands, Longrow and Hazelburn.
+Nevertheless, it is the original that commands the most respect and arguably the most praise.